Company Overview of Robert Bosch GmbH

 Robert Bosch GmbH, together with its subsidiaries, provides technology and services worldwide.
-It operates through four segments: Automotive Technology, Industrial Technology, Consumer Goods, and Energy and Building Technology.
-The Automotive Technology segment offers gasoline systems, diesel systems, chassis systems control, electrical drives, starter motors and generators, car multimedia, automotive electronics, automotive aftermarket products, and steering systems.
-The Industrial Technology segment provides drive and control technology for power, control, and actuator systems for applications in industrial automation, mobile machinery, and commercial vehicles.
+It operates through Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology segments.
+The Mobility Solutions segment offers gasoline systems, diesel systems, chassis systems control products, electrical drives, starter motors and generators, car multimedia products, automotive electronics, and automotive aftermarket and steering products.
+The Industrial Technology segment provides drive, control, and actuator solutions for the industrial automation, mobile machinery, and commercial vehicles.
 This segment also offers process and packaging solutions for the pharm...

 Bosch Service Center

 Key Executives for Robert Bosch GmbH

 Deputy Chairman of Management Board and Head of Finance & Controlling

 Member of Management Board and President of Manufacturing Coordination, Production System Development & Investment Planning; Environmental Protection